bethsheets/Population-Genomics-via-RNAseq/guide-to-assembly-scripts.md

 	- you may want to reduce the # of contigs the batch-blast-uniprot.sh script generates for each TEMP file
 	- `bash batch-blast-uniprot.sh <didnotfinish.fa>`

-### 8b)Annotate with NCBI-nr database
+### 8c)Annotate with NCBI-protein database
-#### How to download & create the nr database for the first time
+#### How to download & create the ncbi-protein database for the first time
 - Make sure local database on sherlock is up to date
 - to open .tar files downloaded from genbank:
 	- `for i in *.tar ; do tar -xvf $i ; done &`
-	- blast-nr files are already databases, no need to use makedb script
+	- ncbi files are already databases, no need to use makedb script

 - To run blast script:
-	- `bash batch-blast-nr.sh`
+	- `bash batch-blast-ncbiprot.sh input.fasta`
 	- this script splits your assembly into TEMP files for parallel processing
 - after running, check if you get an error during your blasts
 	- `cat slurm*`